 A Tail Wagging Westchester Getaway

-All eyes—and paws—will be on Westchester County this spring when, in a historic first, the Lyndhurst estate in Tarrytown will play host to the Westminster Kennel Club Dog Show, June 11-13, 2021.
-But any weekend is a good weekend to bring your wet-nosed wonder along on a Westchester adventure, thanks to a plethora of pet-friendly parks, restaurants and hotels.
+All eyes—and paws—will be once again on Westchester County this summer when, the Lyndhurst estate in Tarrytown will play host to the Westminster Kennel Club Dog Show, June 18-22, 2022.
+But any weekend is a good weekend to bring your loyal companion along on a Westchester adventure, thanks to a plethora of pet-friendly hotels, parks, and restaurants.

 Then it’s a short two-mile drive to Lyndhurst, where, when the world’s top purebred dogs aren’t vying for Best in Show this June, dogs on leash can explore 67 acres of beautifully landscaped grounds along the Hudson River.
 The estate’s Gothic Revival mansion was once inhabited by railroad tycoon Jay Gould, whose youngest son owned, bred and exhibited St. Bernards at Westminster at the turn of the 20th century.